20 Incident Types Every Hotel Must Track

 There are strict regulations and standards for food health in hospitality and a single food poisoning might put your business’ brand, quality and reputation in danger.
 That can further lead to financial and legal implications such as fines, business closure, and in extreme cases, imprisonment.

-To conduct thorough risk assessments, track and review any food-related hotel incidents that occur, make tickets and reports for lessons learned in order to prevent similar incidents from happening in the future.
+To conduct thorough risk assessments, track and review any food-related hotel incidents that occur, and make tickets and reports for lessons learned in order to prevent similar incidents from happening in the future.

 3. Hygiene deviations